 Recognising garden injuries

-Other common gardening movements, such as digging, often involve lifting a heavy weight away from your centre of gravity at arm’s length, putting strain on the shorter muscles in your back.
+Other common gardening movements, such as digging, often involve lifting a heavy weight away from your centre of gravity at arm’s length, putting effort on the shorter muscles in your back.
 This risk increases as you get older or suffer from arthritis.
+Simple upper back strengthening exercises can increase tolerance of this movement/activity.

 How to minimise the risk of injury